cloudfoundry-incubator/quarks-operator/docs/rendering_templates.md

     > **Note:**
     >
-    > Link instance specs are stored in the `bosh_containerization` property key for each job in the instance group.
+    > Link instance specs are stored in the `quarks` property key for each job in the instance group.

   - a `Secret` named `<deployment-name>.bpm.<instance-group>-v<version>`